danboid/shufti/README.md

  $ shufti /full/path/to/image/file slideshow-delay-in-ms
 ```

-The slideshow delay parameter is optional and defaults to 4000 (4 second delay between images).
+The slideshow delay parameter is optional and defaults to 4000 eg a 4 second delay between images when slideshow mode is active.
+It must be an integer.

 If you're running shufti from the Windows command prompt using the .exe, the command would look more like: